aretasg/preFold/README.md

 * Web app

 ### Limitations
-The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.
+* The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.
+* You might also notice differences in results produced by FoldIndex and preFold this is attributed to the set boundry condition (-b), pH and most importantly the pKa values used for the calculations.
+* Coloured schema of disordered regions is properly rendered only in the terminal window.

 ## Authors
 * **Aretas Gaspariunas**